 6. We believe that everyone is an expert based on their own lived experience, and that we all have unique and brilliant contributions to bring to a design process.

 7. We share design knowledge and tools with our communities.

 8. We work towards sustainable, community-led and -controlled outcomes.

 9. We work towards non-exploitative solutions that reconnect us to the earth and to each other

 10. Before seeking new design solutions, we look for what is already working at the community level.
 We honor and uplift traditional, indigenous, and local knowledge and practices.

-The Design Justice principles resonate closely with Ito’s suggestion for “participant design”.19 As we continue to race headlong towards the development of A.I. systems, we would do well to follow them.
+The Design Justice principles resonate closely with Ito’s suggestion for “participant design”.

 In 1994, the Zapatistas appropriated the then-nascent ‘Net to circulate a clarion call for “One No, Many Yeses.”
 Fundamentally, it was a call to resist reduction.
 It is time to heed their words in our approach to the design of A.I.
 We need to listen to the voices of Indigenous peoples, Black people, Queer and Trans* folks, women and femmes, people with disabilities, immigrants and refugees, and all of those who are historically and currently the most marginalized, targeted, erased, under the matrix of domination.
 This is essential if we want to make space for many worlds, many ways of being, knowing, and doing, in our visions of A.I. and of planetary systems transformation.